KiT-Maverik/svitlo/README.md

 **SVITLO Protocol** makes it possible to notice genius in real time — when no one is watching yet, but the signal is already there.

-**The goal is simple:** Give visibility to the minds that carry light, and let the world experience the beauty of what they create.
+**The goal is simple:** give visibility to the minds that carry light, and let the world experience the beauty of what they create.

 <div align="center">
-Because worse than injustice is the loss of a future that was never built:</br>
+Because worse than injustice is the loss of a Future that was never built:</br>
 because its builder was never heard.
 </div>